-Local filmmaker Adrian Langley also filmed scenes in the building for his feature film Crook (starring Adam Beach); you can currently stream the film on Prime Video with a XLTV subscription.
+Local filmmaker Adrian Langley also filmed scenes in the building for his feature film Crook (starring Adam Beach).

 Many Ottawa locals might be surprised to learn that the first family of reality TV once filmed scenes in Ottawa.
 In the 10th season episode Somewhere Over the Cuckoo’s Nest, Khloe Kardashian, Scott Disick and other cast members of Keeping Up With The Kardashians flew to Ottawa to appear at a Halloween party.
 Although the party was held at the Shaw Centre, the cast stopped by Giovanni’s to enjoy some dinner and drinks.
 You can rent the episode on Apple TV or on Prime Video with a hayu subscription.

 Hailing from Pescara, Italy, Lisa Cocco Pollastrini first opened Giovanni’s almost 40 years ago with her husband Giuseppe.
 The authentic Italian restaurant has been a staple in Little Italy, attracting locals, visitors, and even celebrities like local actor and stunt performer Alain Moussi and Canadian actress Marie Avgeropoulos.